mnot/I-D/uri-get-off-my-lawn/draft.md

 cryptographic signature would collide with potentially pre-existing query parameters on sites, and lead clients to assume that any matching query parameter is a signature.

+HTML {{W3C.REC-html401-19991224}} constrains the syntax of query strings used in form submission.
+New form languages SHOULD NOT emulate it, but instead allow creation of a broader variety of URIs (e.g., by allowing the form to create new path components, and so forth).

 Note that "well-known" URIs (see {{RFC5785}}) MAY constrain their own query syntax, since these name spaces are effectively delegated to the registering party.